 Sometimes you, an aide or another support person might need to speak up or ‘advocate’ for your child to make sure he’s included in the activities he’s interested in.
 Everyone has a right to engage in activities and use services in the community.

 For advice or information about advocacy, try contacting support groups for parents of children with disability.
 These groups are often active in speaking up for their children’s right to participate in activities in the community.
 Or you could talk to other parents in our forum for parents of children with ASD

 to see whether they have any tips.

 Existing social groups

 If your child with autism spectrum disorder (ASD) is interested in joining a group or activity that’s already running in your community, she’s likely to do better in one that matches her interests and strengths and is willing to be flexible to meet her needs.
 You can talk together about available groups and pick a few that will work for both your child and the group.

 - Scouts or Girl Guides

-- programs run by your local council
+- programs run by your local council or library

 Your local council might have a recreation or access officer who can